iriskass/mh59/README.md

 Custom packing of hex-formatted hashes or mix of them

-Length can be set in range of 1 and string length.
+Length can be set in range of `1 and string length`.

 Some examples:
 ```php